 Captain Bixler McClure

 Captain Bixler is a fifth generation Sewardite who is instantly recognizable by his unique name and his attempt to wear shorts all year round.
-With a lifetime of experience on the water, he holds a USCG 100 ton Master license and is a licensed Able Seaman.
+With a lifetime of experience on the water, he holds a USCG 100 ton Master Near Coastal license and Able Seaman Unlimited license.
 Captain Bixler has an M.A. in Environmental Geography from the University of Hawaii at Manoa and a B.S. in Earth Sciences from Cal Poly, San Luis Obispo.
 Bixler dreamed for years about sharing our beautiful neck of the woods (and ocean) with visitors, so he started Seward Ocean Excursions.
 Bixler enjoys all things ocean and outdoors, aviation, exploring Alaska, and spending time with his family.
 For more, check out this interview with Bixler.

 Captain Krystin McClure